JuliaIPU/IPUToolkit.jl/README.md

 IPUCompiler.DISABLE_PRINT[] = true
 ```

+Other options related to codelet generation are:

+* `IPUCompiler.KEEP_LLVM_FILES`: it controls whether to keep the files with the LLVM IR of the codelets;
+* `IPUCompiler.POPC_FLAGS`: flags to pass to the `popc` compiler.

 ### Domain-Specific Language: `@ipuprogram`

 The `IPUCompiler.@ipuprogram` macro provides a very simple and limited DSL to automatically generate most of the boilerplate code needed when writing an IPU program.